 Professor Rasmussen developed and has served as program director for two NIH-sponsored training grants in maternal and child nutrition.
 She teaches a nationally recognized course in maternal and child nutrition for graduate students that supports these training grants.
 She also teaches a unique course on public health nutrition for undergraduate students.
 In 2006, she was the first recipient of the Excellence in Nutrition Education Award from the American Society for Nutrition.
 Continuing her long interest in mentoring the future leaders in nutrition, Dr. Rasmussen helped to develop the Dannon Nutrition Leadership Institute in 1998 and served as its principal faculty member until it ended in 2017.
 She received the Dannon Institute Mentorship Award from the American Society for Nutrition in 2009.

-At Cornell, Professor Rasmussen has served as what is now called the Director of Graduate Studies in the Division of Nutritional Sciences; she is currenlty the Director of Undergraduate Studies.
+At Cornell, Professor Rasmussen was previously the division's Director of Graduate Studies and is currently the Director of Undergraduate Studies in the Division of Nutritional Sciences.
 She was elected by the University Faculty to serve as the Associate Dean and Secretary of the University Faculty and subsequently as a member of Cornell's Board of Trustees elected by the University Faculty.

 Broadly, we are studying the relationship between maternal nutritional status during the reproductive period and short- and long-term maternal and child health outcomes.
 In the US and elsewhere, we have been studying the association between maternal obesity and reduced duration of breastfeeding, why this occurs, and the consequences that it has for both maternal health and infant feeding practices.
 We are also investigating how the now-widespread practice of breast milk expression, specifically how it affects maternal health and infant feeding practices.
 With colleagues in Scandinavia, we are studying the effects of reproduction in general, and lactation in particular, on long-term maternal health.